YXL9988/System_Testing_REST_API/System_Testing_REST_API/starter_code/readme.md

+> 👋 Hi, I'm Lynn — a QA Engineer transitioning into automation testing and SDET roles.
+> This project showcases my hands-on skills in building, testing, and automating RESTful APIs using Python, Flask, and Pytest.
+> I developed this as part of my portfolio to demonstrate my end-to-end understanding of backend systems and multi-layered test strategies.

 # Stores REST API - with Full Automation Test Suite

 This project is a complete RESTful API built with Python and Flask.
 It provides backend services for a simple online store, allowing for the management of items and stores.
 The primary focus of this repository is to demonstrate a comprehensive, multi-layered automated testing strategy for a real-world API.